ippontech/blog-usa/posts/setting-up-a-shared-library-and-seed-job-in-jenkins-1.md

 Now, we will setup a **Freestyle Job** `seedJob` in Jenkins.
 This job will be used to generate all other jobs you want to create within Jenkins.

 ### Creating the Freestyle Project `seedJob`
-Navigate back to your browser at `http:localhost:8080` and login to Jenkins with the credials you set up or the default admin ones provided for you during the initial setup
+Navigate back to your browser at `http://localhost:8080/` and login to Jenkins with the credials you set up or the default admin ones provided for you during the initial setup

   1. On the left hand side of the page, select `New Item`
-  2. In the text box for `Enter a item name`, enter `seedJob` > Select the `Freestyle Project` > Select `OK`
+  2. In the text box for `Enter a item name`, enter `seedJob` > select the `Freestyle Project` > select `OK`
   ![jenkins freestyle project](https://raw.githubusercontent.com/kcrane3576/blog-usa/master/images/2018/05/jenkins-shared-library-1.1.png)

 ### Install the `Job DSL` plugin